 - Each boiler provides three input/output pairs.
 Input circuits are 24 VAC.
 DO NOT apply voltage.
 Use dry contacts only.
-Outputs are 120 VAC, 2.2-amps max (use relays if loads exceed 2.2 amps or if outputs must be 24 VAC or must be isolated contacts). - The input/outputs can be used with zone thermostats and zone circulators or zone valves (requires isolation relays unless valves are 120 VAC), providing up to three zones per boiler on a multiple system. - Each boiler also provides an unpowered output for its boiler circulator.
-Use a external relay if circulator requires more than 10.0 amps at 120 VAC. - If a system pump is to be operated by the UnityTM controls, connect the pump to any of the available outputs.
-The system pump can be activated by a remote contact or can be automatically activated on heat demand.
-Set up for pump operation is done in the ACTIVATE OUTPUT screen of the WIZARD.
+Outputs are 120 VAC, 2.2-amps max (use relays if loads exceed 2.2 amps or if outputs must be 24 VAC or must be isolated contacts). - The input/outputs can be used with zone thermostats and zone circulators or zone valves (requires isolation relays - boiler on a multiple system. • Each boiler also provides an unpowered output for its boiler circulator.
+Use a external relay if circulator requires more than 10.0 amps at 120 VAC.